top of page

 • Create a list of 5 positive affirmations and say them every morning

 • Replace 1 negative thing you say about yourself with one positive.
-Say that positive thing OUT LOUD to yourself for 1 week.
+Say that positive thing OUT LOUD to yourself everyday for 1 week.
 (This is tougher to do than it sounds)

 • Find 3 positive affirmations that resonate with you and say them out loud every day for a week